dy27/Racing-Line-Generation/README.md

 The algorithm used does not reflect a true racing line, though it may be able to generate very good approximations.

-As of now, the program is not functioning perfectly, the algorithm seems to make poor node choices in certain circumstances.
+As of now, the program is not functioning perfectly, the algorithm seems to make poor node choices under certain circumstances.